zumbuh/citra-games-wiki/CONTRIBUTING.md

   - Smallest window size.
   - Black background (For the blank space left and right of the bottom screen.).
 To achieve this, go to the [User Directory](https://citra-emu.org/wiki/user-directory/), and from there navigate to the `config` directory.
 Open qt-config.ini with a text editor, and set bg_blue, bg_green, and bg_red to 0.

-The name of the screenshot doesn't matter.
+Additionally, **there must be at least 3 screenshots**.
+The name of the screenshots don't matter.

 ### Savefiles
 #### Save Metadata